jacktor-stan/nusa-town/README.md

 This is a Pony Town Custom Server project with modified Indonesian nuances, This project requires some adjustments, please adjust it yourself according to your needs

-NOTE: This is an old version of the project, Pony Town no longer provides source code and has become close source, you should use this repository as learning material,
+NOTE: This is an old version of the project, Pony Town no longer provides source code and has become close source, you should use this repository as learning material

 ## Prerequisites